 For each player I’ve included their rank at the position, the stats I project them to end the season with, and I’ve tried to group them into tiers as logically as possible.
-While the end of the second tier may bleed into the start of the third, these tiers are a lot more solid than the ugliness in the AL. I’ll be updating these rankings every Sunday, so check back if Realmuto gets traded or maybe Yasmani Grandal signs with an NL team.
-Other than that it looks like the starting jobs are pretty cut and dried.
-I will be keeping an eye on the situation in San Diego.
-If it looks like Francisco Mejia is going to get consistent at-bats I would consider moving him to the top of tier two on upside alone.
+The first four tiers have pretty clear delineations, but you could probably toss the catchers in tiers five and six in a blender and not notice the difference.
+Most of the jobs in the NL seem pretty clear cut, but I will be keeping an eye on the situation in San Diego.
+If it looks like Francisco Mejia is going to get a clear majority of the at-bats I will consider moving him ahead of Posey and d’Arnaud on upside alone.

 Enough of the chatter.
 On to the rankings!

-Got a beef with my rankings?
+Got a beef with my NL-Only Catcher Rankings?
 Did I miss someone?
 Let me hear it in the comments below or call me out on Twitter (@rotodaddy).
 Just be kind.
-Dealing with the 2019 catcher pool has a taken a toll on my psyche I may never recover from.
+Dealing with the catcher pool has taken a toll on my psyche I may never recover from.

 Fantrax was one of the fastest-growing fantasy sites of 2019 and we’re not stopping now.
 With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.